pythonanywhere/help_pages/articles/Virtualenvs.md

 ##Using a virtualenv in your web app

-Create a new web app using the "manual config" option, or visit one of your existing web apps, and you'll see a section called "Virtualenvs" in the config tab.
-This allows you to specify the path to an existing virtualenv.
-Read on for instructions on how to create one.
+You can use a virtualenv in a new web app (created using the “Manual configuration” option) or in your existing web apps.
+To use a virtualenv in your web app, do the following:
+1. Create a virtualenv
+1. Install packages into your virtualenv
+1. Configure your app to use this virtualenv

-##Creating a virtualenv
+##Step 1: Create a virtualenv

+Go to the **Consoles** tab and start a Bash console.

 We recommend using *virtualenvwrapper*, a handy command-line tool, to create your virtualenv.

-Here's an example:
+Specify which Python version to use for your virtualenv using the `--python` option, but note that it must match the version of Python you've chosen for your web app.
+So, to create a new Python 3.6 virtualenv, run this command:

     $ mkvirtualenv myvirtualenv --python=/usr/bin/python3.6

+...or similarly for Python 2.7:

+    $ mkvirtualenv myvirtualenv --python=/usr/bin/python2.7

+You’ll see your virtualenv being created

     Running virtualenv with interpreter /usr/bin/python3.6
     Using base prefix '/usr'
     New python executable in /home/myusername/.virtualenvs/myvirtualenv/bin/python3.6